ohanasportstech/ohanasportstech.github.io/pages/kai-module.md

 nav_exclude: true
 ---

-The Kai Module is a smart ball machine controller that allows you to control your ball machine from your phone or watch.
+The SmartModule is a smart ball machine controller that allows you to control your ball machine from your phone or watch.

 Kai adds modern control and intelligence to these trusted machines, so you can bring your club’s machine to life with cutting-edge features.